Why most "free" bots aren't

 What a quality free bot CAN do: give you disciplined execution, force you to size positions you wouldn't size manually, save you from the 3am revenge-trade.
 That's a real value.
 It's just not the same value the marketing implies.

-If you're new and want a single recommendation: open a Bybit or Toobit account through Glimpse, run the free tier for 30 days with small capital, read every trade rationale, and decide if you trust the system before sizing up.
-That's the cheapest education in this space we know how to offer.
+If you're new and want a single recommendation: check Glimpse eligibility first, then use small capital for 30 days if live setup is approved.
+Read every trade rationale and decide if you trust the system before sizing up.
 See how Glimpse works or check the pricing tiers when you're ready.